schoeffm/waggly-svg/README.md

     -i, --input <path>        Input SVG-File which should be turned into a waggly output-version -o, --output <path>       Output filename
-    -w, --waggly              Turns on the waggly-mode (without, it won't change anything) --wagInterval <interval>  Interval for our wags (default is 10) --wagSize <interval>      Size for the wags (default is 1.5)
+    -w, --waggly              Turns on the waggly-mode (without, it won't change anything) --fontFamily <font>       Set the output font-family (i.e. Purisa - ttf-tlwg) --fontSize <size>         Set the size of the font to be used --wagInterval <interval>  Interval for our wags (default is 10) --wagSize <interval>      Size for the wags (default is 1.5)
 ```